 Materials and Methods

 Wild Atlantic cod, Gadus morhua (Linnaeus, 1758), with a total length of 46.4 ± 0.45 cm (here and elsewhere: mean ± S.E.M; N = 106 animals) were caught by hook and line on board of commercial fishing boats in the Mersey Estuary adjoining the Irish Sea near Liverpool, U.K., (53°25’ North, 3.02°1’ East) between mid-January and end of February 2015 at sea surface temperatures between 6.8 and 7.9°C. Animals were killed by a British Home Office approved Schedule 1 method, involving concussion and destruction of the brain.
 Blood was removed from caudal vessels using heparinized 1 ml syringes, whose dead space had been filled with 9.000 units ml-1 sodium heparin solution (from porcine intestinal mucosa, Sigma-Aldrich).
-Up to 8 animals were bled on the day before each experiment and samples were kept on ice for maximally 10 h before landing and genotyping.
+Up to 8 animals of undetermined sex were bled on the day before each experiment and samples were kept on ice for maximally 10 h before landing and genotyping.
 Immediately after, blood of a single individual was selected for experiments the next day in accordance with a pre-determined random selection of genotype order.

 Genotype determination